Statistical Learning Theory for Control: A Finite Sample Perspective

 We say that the process $z_t$ is persistently exciting with probability at least $1-\delta$ if there exist $c,\, T_0(\delta)>0$ such that

 for all $T\ge T_0(\delta)$.
 To prove persistency of excitation, we only need to establish one-sided lower bounds of the form

 In other words, we need to show that the least singular value of the Gram matrix does not concentrate in a small ball around the origin.
 We now discuss a sufficient condition first presented in~\cite{simchowitz2018learning} based on the small-ball method~\cite{mendelson2014learning}.
+An alternative approach via exponential inequalities can be found in \cite{ziemann2022note}.